wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 2. You will get the apk-conf file content as the response.
 Save this content into a file named `EmployeeService.apk-conf`.

 !!!
 Important
-    We recommend installing the [APK Config Language Support Visual Studio Code (VS Code) extension](../create-api/create-and-deploy-apis/apk-conf-lang-support.md) for this edit the APK Conf file.
+    We recommend installing the [APK Config Language Support Visual Studio Code (VS Code) extension](../create-api/create-and-deploy-apis/apk-conf-lang-support.md) to edit the APK Configuration file.

 ### Generate an access token to invoke APIs

 To invoke the system APIs such as for deploying, we need a valid access token issued by an identity provider (IdP).
-While APK supports third party IdPs such as Asgardeo and Auth0, it also supports an inbuilt non-production identity provider as well, which is only meant for testing purposes.
+While APK supports third-party IdPs such as Asgardeo and Auth0, it also supports an inbuilt non-production identity provider as well, which is only meant for testing purposes.
 We are going to use the non-production inbuilt IdP for this guide.

 !!!NOTE
-    If you are using a different organization to the one used in this guide, you will have to create a TokenIssuer with relevant organization name in APK before proceeding to the next step.
+    If you are using a different organization to the one used in this guide, you will have to create a TokenIssuer with the relevant organization name in APK before proceeding to the next step.
 You can use the [Add Token Issuer](../develop-and-deploy-api/token-issuers/token-issuers.md) to create a new token issuer.

 1. We will be using the client credentials grant type to generate the token.